EasyBoxCar/.github/profile/README.md

 # EasyBox 📦

-🙋‍♀️ We are a project team that wants to deliver a brand-neutral remote car diagnostics tool, you can make remote diagnostics using almost every scanner available in the market that works with a CAN-based protocol, for example, UDS, VW TP2.0 etc., you only require an EasyBox device and a reliable network connection (Ethernet works best), and that's it!
+🙋‍♀️ We are EasyBox, a team that wants to deliver a brand-neutral remote car diagnostics tool, you can make remote diagnostics using almost every scanner available in the market that works with a CAN-based protocol, for example, UDS, VW TP2.0 etc., you only require an EasyBox device, a reliable network connection (Ethernet works best), and a scanner, and that's it!

 Reach us:
 * 👥 [Facebook](https://www.facebook.com/Easy-Box-462308693939133/)